SRI-CSL/ripple/README.md

 Rappel is a pretty janky assembly REPL.
 It works by creating a shell ELF, starting it under ptrace, then continiously rewriting/running the `.text` section, while showing the register states.
 It's maybe half done right now, and supports Linux x86, amd64, and armv7 (no thumb) at the moment.

+## ripple

+This version `ripple` is an even jankier version that we use to test and verify our PVS encoding of x86_64.

 ## Install

 The only dependencies are libedit an assembler (nasm on x86/amd64, as on ARM) , which on debian can be installed with the `libedit-dev` and `nasm`/`binutils` packages.
 Please note, as `rappel` require the ability to write to executable memory via `ptrace`, the program is broken under `PAX_MPROTECT` on grsec kernels (see [#2](https://github.com/yrp604/rappel/issues/2)).